 CAA Football Impressing Again

-The CAA had three ranked teams last week, but that number is sure to start rising as the once-No. 1 FCS conference flexes its muscles.
+The CAA had three ranked teams last week, but that number is sure to be rising as the once-No. 1 FCS conference flexes its muscles.

 Along with No. 12 William & Mary, which racked up 384 rushing yards against Furman – the most surrendered by the Paladins since 2016 – No. 5 Villanova (FBS loss at Maryland) and No. 20 UAlbany (bye) figure to remain in the Top 25 on Monday.
 Richmond and Rhode Island were two of the first five teams outside the rankings last week and each posted a win.
 Plus, New Hampshire also has been vastly underrated, having beaten Bryant 38-17 to make it three straight wins behind quarterback Seth Morgan (12 touchdowns passes in that time).